It’s been almost two years since I filled my last prescription after taking a pill daily for almost a decade.

 Taking a probiotic daily helps me.
 I take one through my nutritionist that is specifically designed for people with sensitivities to gluten and dairy.

 5) Relax with Magnesium.
 Magnesium plays a key role in relaxing our muscles, including the ones in our digestive tract that can act up and send food and acid in the wrong direction.
 I was deficient in magnesium and started supplementing with it through my nutritionist, and it helped me tremendously.
+I would encourage anyone facing the same issues I was to add magnesium citrate powder to your diet so it helped me a lot.

 6) Protect with Licorice.
 Adding soothing foods like licorice in the form of teas and tablets help to coat my stomach and protect it before and between meals.
 DGL tablets are one option for this and can work wonders.